little1shadow/GRICP/README.md

-# GRICP: Granular-Ball Iterative Closest Point with Multiernel Correntropy for Point Cloud Fine Registration #
+# GRICP: Granular-Ball Iterative Closest Point with Multikernel Correntropy for Point Cloud Fine Registration #

-This repository contains an implementation of the [GRICP: Granular-Ball Iterative Closest Point with Multiernel Correntropy for Point Cloud Fine Registration]().
+This repository contains an implementation of the [GRICP: Granular-Ball Iterative Closest Point with MultiKernel Correntropy for Point Cloud Fine Registration]().

 ## Dependencies ##